ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 report to be too large for a receiver to process (the total message size could exceed the receiver SMTP size limit); doing the compression increases the chances of acceptance of the report at some compute cost.
-The aggregate data MUST be present using the media type "application/ gzip" if compressed (see [@!RFC6713]), and "text/xml" otherwise.
+The aggregate data MUST be present using the media type "application/gzip" if compressed (see [@!RFC6713]), and "text/xml" otherwise.
 The filename MUST be constructed using the following ABNF:

 ~~~